Travel guide

 Conclusion: eSIM or physical SIM for travel

-For the modern traveler with a compatible smartphone (most since 2020), eSIM is clearly superior for international travel: fixed price, remote installation, active dual line, and no risk of losing the card.
+For the modern traveler with a compatible smartphone (most since 2020), the eSIM is clearly superior for international travel: fixed price, remote installation, dual active line, and no risk of losing the card.

-The physical SIM is still relevant for older devices, certain countries with restrictions, or situations where you need maximum compatibility.
-But if your phone supports it, eSIM is simply the smartest way to have data abroad.
+The physical SIM remains relevant for older devices, certain countries with restrictions, or situations where maximum compatibility is needed.
+But if your phone supports it, the eSIM is simply the smartest way to have data abroad.

 Want to see the available plans for your next destination?
-Check out all PuraSIM eSIM plans.
+Check all PuraSIM eSIM plans.